Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 The goal is to **measure the best possible scenario**, removing all the factors which can degrade image quality.

-## Emissive display measurements guide
+## Measurements guide for emissive displays

 ### Environment setup